OUR FAVORITE LIST OF YUMMIEST CHRISTMAS SWEETS IN SPAIN

 You might have heard of some of them, but other might not sound familiar.
-Are you ready to explore a world of new flavours (and a few extra calories)?
+Are you ready to explore a world of new flavors (and a few extra calories)?

-This is our selection of Spanish Christmas food for sweet-teeths:
+This is our greedy selection of Christmas desserts from Spain:

 Yes, that’s the most famous of all the traditional Christmas food in Spain.
 But did you know there are many varieties?
 The most famous ones are the Alicante one (hard bar of white caramel and full almonds) and the Jijona (beige softer bar made of honey and minced almonds).
 But you definitely have to try the Crema one (a crème brûlée turron of caramelized marzipan with egg – sounds weird but it’s my favorite), the Nata Nueces (white marzipan with walnuts), the Candied Fruit one, the Coconut one and any of the many varieties of Chocolate turron.